yasuoka/mleakdetect/README.md

 mleakdect.so try to output the result to the standard error output when the target program is exiting.
-But if the program crashs or aborts, it cannot outoput the result.
-Use gdb for such case.
+But if the program crashs or aborts, it cannot output the result.
+Use gdb for such cases.

     % cat 1.c
     #include <stdlib.h>